JBreitenbr/fCC-MachineLearningPython/Linear-Regression-Health-Costs-Classifier/README.md

 Make sure to convert categorical data to numbers.
 Use 80% of the data as the train_dataset and 20% of the data as the test_dataset.

-pop off the "expenses" column from these datasets to create new datasets called train_labels and test_labels.
+Pop off the "expenses" column from these datasets to create new datasets called train_labels and test_labels.
 Use these labels when training your model.

 Create a model and train it with the train_dataset.
 Run the final cell in this notebook to check your model.
 The final cell will use the unseen test_dataset to check how well the model generalizes.